 The complainant should be invited to contact your agency again if they have questions or are dissatisfied with the outcome of their complaint.
-Don't take it personally if they contact to say they want a better explanation or are dissatisfied with the handling or outcome of their complaint.
+Do not take it personally if they make contact to say they want a better explanation or are dissatisfied with the handling or outcome of their complaint.